TeamNexile/jk-workshop-docs/publishing.md

 ### Don't forget the guidelines!

 Just like JumpKingPlus had some *rules*, the Steam Workshop has **guidelines**.
 That means you don't have to strictly follow the rules to get your item published.
-That being said level design in Jump King is a delicate balance between fairness and hardness and <u>Nexile won't endorse levels that won't follow </u>[their guidelines]({{ site.baseurl }}/getting-started/guidelines).
+That being said level design in Jump King is a delicate balance between fairness and hardness and <u>Nexile is unlikely to endorse levels that do not follow </u>[their guidelines]({{ site.baseurl }}/getting-started/guidelines).

 ### Don't forget to playtest your level!